 United Nations Population Fund UNFPA, in collaboration with Outbox, a local business incubator, today launched a health-based innovation accelerator dubbed ‘Up Accelerate.’
 This innovative program is part of a regional initiative by UNFPA East and Southern Africa Regional Office, with funding from UKAID.

 Up Accelerate seeks to explore new and engaging ways to tackle pressing sexual and reproductive health (SRH) challenges in Uganda while promoting social entrepreneurship among young people.
+It seems like tummy tucks are all the rage in Ft.
+Lauderdale these days as women seek to trim their waistline.

 “To achieve the Sustainable Development Goals and further UNFPA’s mandate, we need to test new approaches and improve on those already in use.
 Innovation and the active engagement of young people in our work can be catalyzers of significant change, and help achieve the demographic dividend in Uganda,” said Ms. Miranda Tabifor, UNFPA Representative a.i.